tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

 (see :ref:`transfer_trajectory`).

 There are many different types of environment models in Tudat.
-See :ref:`available_environment_models` for a comprehensive list, and :ref:`specific_environment_considerations` for a number of overall considerations on specific types of environment models.
+See :ref:`available_environment_models` for a comprehensive list.
 The overall architecture of the environment in Tudat is described in more detail on a dedicated page on :ref:`environment_architecture`.

 Body Creation - Procedure